 Charities across Wales have secured funding in the latest round of small grants from Hanfod Cymru, the body responsible for distributing money raised by Loteri Cymru ticket sales.
-While Loteri Cymru announced recently that it has ceased trading, Hanfod Cymru’s work continues.
+While Loteri Cymru CIC announced recently that it has ceased trading, Hanfod Cymru’s work continues.

 Hanfod Cymru has also reported that applications for funding in this, its third round of small grants increased by a further 20%, demonstrating that the grant-making charity is continuing to raise its profile amongst the third sector in Wales